 Dash Meets Jay-Z

 After getting expelled from three different high schools, Damon Dash fell into a bad crowd and began selling drugs.
-Dealing earned him plenty of cash but it came with a price.
+Dealing earned him plenty of cash, but it came with a price.
 Damon quit the drug game after seeing too many friends end up dead.

 Damon quickly discovered that he was a born promoter.
-He and a group of friends launched a mini business throwing parties and promoting clubs.
+He and a group of friends launched a mini business, throwing parties and promoting clubs.
 One night, he announced that the first 100 girls in line at a club opening would get free bottles of Moet Chandon champagne.
 A line around the block formed hours before the doors even opened, and while Damon actually lost money on the promotion, he solidified his reputation as the hottest promoter in New York.

-Next, Damon decided he could be just as successful promoting musical acts as he was clubs.
-Through his cousin's step father, Damon landed his first management client, a rap group called Future Sound.
+Next, Damon decided he could be just as successful promoting musical acts as he was promoting clubs.
+Through his cousin's stepfather, Damon landed his first management client, a rap group called Future Sound.
 Not long after, Dash had arranged for Future Sound to sign a deal with Atlantic Records under an executive named Rodolfo Franklin.
 In addition to being a record executive, Franklin moonlighted as a DJ under the name "DJ Clark Kent".
 It was Rodolfo who, in 1994, first alerted Dash to an ambitious former drug dealer from Brooklyn who was looking to launch a rap career.
 That rapper's name was Sean Carter, soon to be known as…

 Jay-Z